-9. COMMENTS AND RECOMMENDATIONS
+COMMENTS AND SUGGESTIONS

-The potential effect of the coal extraction proposals upon the historic features within the assessment area such as Ponthenry Colliery, Pentremawr Colliery, Pentremawr colliery pit head baths, Bath and Elba cottages, Carnawllon Fawr defended enclosure and earthwork feature D, would result in their loss.
+The potential effect of the coal extraction proposals upon the historic features within the assessment area such as Ponthenry Colliery, Pentremawr Colliery, Pentremawr colliery pit head baths, Bath and Elba cottages, Carnawllon Fawr defended enclosure along with the new features identified during the course of this assessment would result in their loss.

-It is recommended that Carnawllon Fawr defended enclosure (PRN 5781) along with earthwork feature D be the subject of an archaeological evaluation through trial trenching, prior to the commencement of the proposed coal extraction programme in order to assess and characterise their archaeological significance.
+It is suggested that Carnawllon Fawr defended enclosure (PRN 5781) along with earthwork feature D be the subject of an archaeological evaluation through trial trenching, prior to the commencement of the proposed coal extraction programme in order to assess and characterise their archaeological significance.
 Dependent upon the results of the trial trenching further mitigation may be required.

-It is recommended that the extant remains of Pentremawr Colliery (PRN 16373) are photographically recorded.
+It is also suggested that the extant remains of Pentremawr Colliery (PRN 16373) are photographically recorded.
 This recommendation is also made for any further unknown extant structures that may be encountered during site clearance.

-The potential for previously unknown features within the assessment area can be best mitigated through an archaeological watching brief being maintained during initial site clearance and all ground breaking activities.
+The potential for previously unknown features within the assessment area can be best mitigated through an archaeological watching brief during initial site clearance and all ground breaking activities.